Designing Design and Buoyancy

 The role and relevance of art and artists: imagination and images

 I come from a place where orality plays a huge role.
-So I try with the students first to think about - and it's so ironic in this fully screen based optical environment to be talking about - how to construct an image that does not in the end lead to what screens lead to.
+So I try with the students first to think about - and it's so ironic in this fully screen-based optical environment to be talking about - how to construct an image that does not in the end lead to what screens lead to.

 If we look at Western canonical painting, we can see why we are stuck in this desire to annihilate the world and ourselves within it.
 Art is a great place to occupy if one wants to get to our motivations because it is a field that creates desires.
-So we have to look at how we desire and how we learn desire and in the West, and that is through images.
+So we have to look at how we desire and how we learn desire in the West, and that is through images.
 And if we look at canonical paintings, for example, Dutch still life paintings - you have these beautiful still lives which are everywhere else called “dead nature.”
-And each object: salt, pineapple, lobster, silver, glass - is a very scarce item related to a kind of a bloody trade route, which is achieved through a kind of major colonial death effort - going to other places and taking from others.
+And each object: salt, pineapple, lobster, silver, glass - is a very scarce item related to a kind of bloody trade route, which is achieved through a kind of major colonial death effort - going to other places and taking from others.
 These places are created as endless resources for depleting the place that is the object of colonial infrastructure and desire at the same time.
 And this is the way the advertising image and many of the media images still operate.
 I try to look at them with students on the most fundamental level, not to look at them how we are taught to look at them, but actually to look at them as pictures.

 Our entire Descartian world and Enlightenment - which our educational system unfortunately is based on - is the idea of mapping the world, imaging the world which kind of culminates not in our Google Maps so that we can go from one street to another.
 It culminates in drone warfare where you can kill anybody because the mass of the map is so precise, and you don't kill them in person in a super abstract death.
-You kill them by blinking your eyelids through a pair of glasses especially designed for that.
+You kill them by blinking your eyelids through a pair of glasses specially designed for that.

 I really believe that artists are here to not just become a carrier for desires that have already brought us here.
-I like to think about art as having the power to both create new desires consciously, in many ways, and in all sizes, from all kinds of fields and groups, because it can now be anything.
+I like to think about art as having the power to create new desires consciously, in many ways, and in all sizes, from all kinds of fields and groups, because it can now be anything.
 And that's terrifying to students.
 But actually, what's great about it is that it can be anything.